omr-turbo/gc-arrays-tutorial/worksheet.md

 Thank you very much for participating in this guide!

-## Bonus Task: Implement compressed references (not done yet)
+## Bonus Task: Implement compressed references

 In this task we're going to use a smaller width datatype to represent our references.
 This will give our reference arrays better density.

-There is an issue though, we cannot represent every possible 64bit address.
+There is an issue though, we cannot represent every possible address in fewer than 64 bits.

 If we chose to represent references in a 32bit property, we know that the maximum heap address we can represent is 2^32, or 4gib.
 However, we can play with object alignment to increase that limit dramatically on 64 bit systems.

 If we know objects sizes are always a multiple of 2, then every address on the heap must be even, and thus have a zero in the least significant bit.
 That's one bit that's zero in every valid reference!
-We can shift the heap addresses right by one bit as we compress, we've effectively doubled the maximum heap address we can represent in 32 bits.
+We can shift the heap addresses right by one bit as we compress, effectively doubling the maximum heap address we can represent in 32 bits.
+For an object alignment 2^N, there are N free bits in the address.

 The table below shows the relationship between object alignment and maximum address in a 32bit value.